 Configuring a virtual switch for test failover.

 The test failover VM is created with a suffix of “- Test.”
 You can power up and use the cloned virtual machine, testing that services will be operational and data will be available.
 Note that this VM will use any configured failover IP address that is configured in the replica VM’s NIC properties.
-The replica VM will remain offline and accepting replication changes from the primary site.
+The replica VM will remain offline and accept replication changes from the primary site.